c7rishi/pvLRT/cran-comments.md

-# pvLRT v0.3.1
+# pvLRT v0.4

+## Resubmission

+This is a re-submission of the package pvLRT.
+In this version we have made the following changes:

-- A new function 'extract_run_time' for pvlrt objects.
+- Add a new function 'extract_run_time' for pvlrt objects.
 Run times are also shown when a pvlrt object is printed.
 - Add argument 'fill_gradient_range' to all plotting functions.
 - use ggfittext to fit texts inside pvlrt plots
 - add rotavirus vaccine data
+- Default colors are unified across all plots (bubble, bar, heatmap)

+## Test environments

+* local Windows 10 install, R 4.1.2
+* Ubuntu 20.04.3 LTS, R 4.1.2
+* win-builder (devel, release, oldrelease)

+## R CMD Check Results

+- There were no ERRORs or WARNINGs or NOTEs.

 # pvLRT v0.3